microsoft/api-guidelines/azure/Guidelines.md

 1. Services **MUST** support HTTP `OPTIONS` requests against all resources, including the root URL for a given tenant or the global root if no tenant identity is tracked or not a multi-tenant service
 2. Services **MUST** include the `api-supported-versions` header, containing a comma-separated list of versions conforming to the Azure versioning scheme.
 This list must include all group versions as well as all major-minor versions supported by the target resource.
 For cases where no specific version applies (e.g. sometimes the root resource), the list still must contain the group versions supported by the service.
-3. If a given service supports versions of the API that are known to be planned for deprecation in a year or less, it must include those versions (group and major.minor) in the `api-deprecated-versions` header.
+3. If a given service supports versions of the API that are known to be planned for deprecation in a year or less, it **MUST** include those versions (group and major.minor) in the `api-deprecated-versions` header.
-4. In addition to the functionality described here, services may support HTTP `OPTIONS` requests for other purposes such as further discovery, CORS, etc.
+4. In addition to the functionality described here, services **MAY** support HTTP `OPTIONS` requests for other purposes such as further discovery, CORS, etc.
-5. Services may allow unauthenticated HTTP `OPTIONS` requests.
-When doing so authors need to consider whether HTTP `OPTIONS` requests against non-existing resources result in 404s and whether that is leaking sensitive information.
+5. Services **MAY** allow unauthenticated HTTP `OPTIONS` requests.
+When doing so, authors need to consider whether HTTP `OPTIONS` requests against non-existing resources result in 404s and whether that is leaking sensitive information.
 Certain scenarios, such as support for CORS pre-flight requests, require allowing unauthenticated HTTP `OPTIONS` requests.
-6. For services that do rolling updates where there is a point in time where some front-ends are ahead of others version-wise, all front-ends should report the previous version as the latest version until the rolling update covers all instances and only then switch over to reporting the new latest version.
+6. For services that do rolling updates where there is a point in time where some front-ends are ahead of others version-wise, all front-ends **MUST** report the previous version as the latest version until the rolling update covers all instances and only then switch over to reporting the new latest version.
 This ensures that clients will not detect a version and then get load-balanced into a front-end that does not support it yet.
-7. If using OData and addressing an expanded resource, the HTTP `OPTIONS` request should return the group versions that are supported across the expanded set.
+7. If using OData and addressing an expanded resource, the HTTP `OPTIONS` request **SHOULD** return the group versions that are supported across the expanded set.

 Example request to discover versions (blob storage container list API):